brozorec/ft_sh1/README.md

 Printing a prompt

-The command lines should be simple: no pipes, no redirections or other advanced features
+The commands should be simple: no pipes, no redirections or other advanced features

 The executables are those which can be found in the environment variable PATH